phikai/freshdesk-rest/README.md

 }
 ```

 If you are going to use this wrapper to create new tickets in freshdesk, there is a postUpdate/postInstall script you can use to set the cc-email constant in the Freshdesk\Model\Ticket class.
-To automatically configure this constant, add the following to your _scripts_ section in the composer.json file:
+To automatically configure this constant, add the following to your _scripts_ section in the composer.json file (Note: This feature is deprecated):

 ```json
 "scripts": {